banerjek/folio_circrules_test/README.md

 3. Select **Download ZIP**
 4. Save the file to your computer

-After extraction, you should have a folder containing the repository files.

 # 2. Open Chrome Extensions Page

 1. Open Google Chrome
 2. In the address bar, go to: chrome://extensions/
 3. Turn on **Developer mode** using the toggle in the top right corner or by pressing F12

----

 # 3. Load the Extension

 1. Click the **Load unpacked** button
 2. In the file picker, select the zipped repository folder
 3. Click **Select Folder**

----

 # 4. Confirm It Loaded